-One of the persons we KNOW Dickinson chose for her selective society was Susan Huntington Gilbert Dickinson, the woman who married Dickinson's brother Austin and became Dickinson’s sister-in-law and life-long correspondent.
+One of the persons we KNOW Dickinson chose for her selective society was Susan Huntington Gilbert Dickinson, a girlhood friend of Dickinson who married Dickinson's brother Austin.
 We dedicate this week to exploring her significance in Dickinson’s personal and poetic lives.
 It is not clear whether Susan chose Dickinson back, or reciprocated as the full confidante, soul sister, even lover that Dickinson wanted.
 But their importance to each other is undeniable.

 Sue was born nine days after Dickinson on December 19, 1830 and died twenty-seven years almost to the day of Dickinson death on May 12, 1913.
 From a struggling family and with dreams of betterment, Sue loved books, reading, art and poetry.
 Orphaned at a young age, she was raised by her aunt and came to live in Amherst in 1850, where she met Dickinson, and for the next decade their intimacy flourished.

 Dickinson’s early letters to Sue are nothing short of delirious.
 In one of the most thorough considerations of their association, Judith Farr speculates that Sue took the place of Dickinson’s girlhood friend and crush, Abiah Root, when Abiah married and stopped responding to Dickinson’s eroticized importunings.

 Then, on July 1, 1856, Sue married Austin, Dickinson’s brother, a match Dickinson encouraged, thinking it would bind Sue more firmly into the family, especially when their father built the couple an Italianate villa dubbed “The Evergreens” next door to the Homestead.
 Dickinson’s upstairs window faced both the road and the Evergreens where she could watch Sue’s comings and goings.